emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 - [**Waste**](#Waste)

 Remaining as of 2022-03-22 end of day:
-- September 2020: Done (see note in issues RE initials and blanks)
+- September 2020: Completed (see note in issues RE initials and blanks)
-- January 2020: ~15-20/146 samples.
-Projected to be done with January time point by March 24, 2022.
+- January 2020: Completed
 - November 2020: 145/145 samples

 We'll do time points separately and do initials and blanks in the same titration run if possible.